zophos/ip_lockout/README.md

  * Detecting break-in attemption and automatic blocking associate with iptables
  * Supports multiple log files and protocols
- * Distributed hosts can manage as aggregated subnets.
+ * Distributed hosts can manage as aggregated subnets
  * No any gems is required
+ * Supports stand-alone mode and filter mode

 ## Requirements

  * iptables
  * Ruby 1.9.3 or higher

-**This script requires root privilege to read system logs and operate iptables**
+**The stand alone mode of this script requires root privilege to read system logs and operate iptables**

 ## Installation